Gurdeep Pandher’s Teaching Philosophy

-So far, these are the core 9 factors that influence my teaching philosophy: –
+These are the core 9 factors that influence my teaching philosophy: -

 - Teacher-Learner: As a leader, I will strive to be more than just an instructor.
 I will be a “teacher-learner”.
 Therefore, I will work to take every opportunity as a learning moment from my students.
 For me, education is a two-way street.

 - Positivity: I personally believe that the educator's attitude and outlook play a key role in building a beneficial student-teacher relationship.
 Therefore, I will create a positive classroom environment for all students.